eloj/radix-sorting/README.md

 The cost of allocating the auxiliary sorting buffer is not included in the timings by default.
 If you care about that the benchmark can be easily updated to move the aux buffer allocation into the benchmark loop.
-In practice, repeated allocation and deallocation of the same-sized block is likely to be immaterial, especially when there is little other pressure on the memory allocator.
+In practice, repeated allocation and deallocation of the same-sized block is likely to be immaterial, especially when there is little other pressure on the memory allocator during the benchmark.

 Because we're sorting random data, the column-skipping optimization is very unlikely to kick in, so while the benchmark is realistic, it is by no means a best-case scenario.